Practice notes

 Electronic contracts and e-signatures in Uganda

 Electronic contracts are valid.
 Under the Electronic Transactions Act, Cap.
-99, a contract is not denied legal effect merely because it is concluded partly or wholly by m…
+99, information and contracts are not denied legal effect merely because they are in electroni…

 Court fees in Uganda: how they are assessed